dotnet/EntityFramework.Docs/entity-framework/core/querying/filters.md

 [!code-csharp[Main](../../../efcore-repo/samples/QueryFilters/Program.cs#Entities)]

 Note the declaration of a __tenantId_ field on the _Blog_ entity.
 This will be used to associate each Blog instance with a specific tenant.
 Also defined is an _IsDeleted_ property on the _Post_ entity type.
 This is used to keep track of whether a _Post_ instance has been "soft-deleted".
-I.e. The instance is marked as deleted withouth physically removing the underlying data.
+That is, the instance is marked as deleted without physically removing the underlying data.

 Next, configure the query filters in _OnModelCreating_ using the ```HasQueryFilter``` API.